Musica Viva: Florence Festival

 Instrumental Track 🎻🎹

-For violinists, violists, cellists, pianists looking to refine their artistry in solo and ensemble settings.
+For violinists, violists, cellists, and pianists interested in both solo and ensemble playing within a supportive, non-competitive environment.

 What to Expect: